 You're required to submit alternative documentation of your income (e.g., a paystub) if your tax return doesn't link through.
 The same applies if you answer “Yes” to the question about whether your income has significantly decreased (e.g., you lost your job or experienced a drop in income) since you filed your last income tax return.

-The IDR Plan Request application will ask you to “Estimate Your Payments” by requiring you to enter your AGI.
+The IDR Plan Request application will ask you to “Estimate Your Payments” by requiring you to enter your adjusted gross income (AGI).
 This is somewhat arbitrary in the sense that they don't use this information to calculate your payment.
 Instead, they use the IRS data retrieval tool information or the alternative documentation you submit.

 The projected cost and payment over time are based on a 5% growth rate in your income yearly, so it’s not necessarily reflective of what you can totally expect.
+Want some extra help?
 Schedule a consultation here to get your customized student loan plan.

 3. How to reduce your AGI

-Because your payment is based on AGI, you can lower AGI by saving in your pretax accounts.
+Because your payment is based on AGI, lowering your AGI can lower your payments.
+A simple way to reduce your AGi is by saving in your pretax accounts.
 This includes a 401(k) or 403(b) retirement account, individual retirement account or health savings account.
 The maximum allowed in your employer retirement plan is $23,000 for the year 2024 ($23,500 for 2025).
 Contributing to pretax accounts reduces your AGI, which reduces your student loan payments while building your long-term wealth.

 FAQs about how to recertify an income-driven repayment plan